FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 ### Specifics
 - Z-Drives are completely original DoomCube
 - Motor Mounts are taken from the DoomCube CAD, there are no stl's for this in the repository which implies to use the original V2.4 parts.
 Those have 3 mounting points though, I like the 4 mounting points better, so I created the stl from the DoomCube CAD.
-- The belt covers are modded from crag-h4k's belt covers, I just added a somewhat different ledge to make a tighter integration to the panels.
+- The belt covers are modded from the original non-reflectix belt covers, I just added a somewhat different ledge to make a tighter integration to the panels.
+- I'm using the 9mm pinned Z-Idlers

 Section|Part|STL Origin|QTY
 |:---:|:---:|:---:|:---:|